 Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

-Captivating Cartagena stands as one of Colombia's top tourist destinations owing to its unique style and culture, wrapped up in a disarmingly beautiful package of well-preserved historic architecture.
+Captivating Cartagena is one of Colombia's top tourist destinations due to its unique style and culture, wrapped up in a disarmingly beautiful package of well-preserved historic architecture.

-1. Feel the rhythm of African-Colombian culture in San Basilio de Palenque
+1. Feel the rhythm of Afro-Colombian culture in San Basilio de Palenque

 Travel time: 90 minutes

-The most important reason to visit San Basilio de Palenque is to experience the rich cultural heritage of the first free settlement in the Americas established by formerly enslaved Africans in the 16th century.
-Unesco recognized the town’s unique culture, music and distinctive Spanish-Bantu language called Palenquero as a Masterpiece of Oral and Intangible Heritage of Humanity in 2005.
+The main reason to visit San Basilio de Palenque is to experience the rich cultural heritage of the first free settlement in the Americas established by formerly enslaved Africans in the 16th century.
+UNESCO recognized the town’s unique culture, music and distinctive Spanish-Bantu language called Palenquero as a Masterpiece of Oral and Intangible Heritage of Humanity in 2005.

-There are few notable landmarks to see there, other than street art and a statue of founder Benkos Biohó breaking free of the shackles of enslavement in the main plaza.
+There are few notable landmarks to see here, other than street art and a statue of founder Benkos Biohó breaking free of the shackles of enslavement in the main plaza.
 Taking a tour with a local guide is the key to unlocking the highlights of a community that survived by hiding beyond Colombia’s coastal swamps, far from the Spanish crown’s reach.
-In its isolation, ancestral customs related to gastronomy, medical practices, funeral rites, dance and music thrived.
+This freedom from oppression meant ancestral customs related to gastronomy, medical practices, funeral rites, dance and music thrived.

 2. Fish with locals in La Boquilla’s mangroves